flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 # Scenes Demo Application Tutorial

-In this tutorial, we create an application using the Flipper Scene manager.
+In this tutorial, we create an application using the Flipper Zero's scene manager.

 ## Demo Application Overview